-1) Flooring Material: This is the first option you need to select.
+This is the first option you need to select.
 After you make your selection, you will see additional options for the material you have chosen.
-For example, if you choose Hardwoods, you will get options for Oak, Cherry, Birch, Bamboo, etc.
+For example, if you choose Hardwood, you will get options for Oak, Cherry, Birch, Bamboo, etc.

-2) Material Quality: Again, we will use hardwoods as example.
+Again, we will use hardwood floors as an example.
 Wood flooring is usually divided into 3 grades or quality levels.
 For hardwoods, they are:

 1) Clear or 1st Grade